 Keeping to the standard of landscaping within a developed community takes planning in regards to vehicle and foot traffic.
 Paths and walkways must be easily accessible to all residents.
 Deliveries for the businesses within the community must be planned as well.
 Delivery trucks come in all sizes, and the roads they drive must accommodate every size vehicle.
 Many developers have found flexible paving to be their best option.
 It allows them to build a heavy duty road that can be easily landscaped and maintained.
 While not necessary for lighter traffic, it is still a viable option throughout the entire community.

 One paving option is to create sidewalks out of concrete.
 This is a porous paving material because it allows rainwater to seep into the concrete before dispersing underground.
-Permeable paving options do not allow water to seep through the materials.
+Permeable paving options including the use of recycled glass media do not allow water to seep through the materials.
 Instead, there are gaps where water drains into the ground naturally.
+Brushing in some silica sand helps to fill the gaps.
 Either of these options stops water from pooling on walks and creating an unsafe environment for pedestrians.